forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### NATO Trust building
 > *in work and unfinished*

-To increase the international trust respectively reduce distrust in NATO there are different options ranging from reforms to a re-founding/replacement, a dissolution or an integration into another organization such as the OSCE.
+To increase the international trust respectively reduce distrust in NATO there are different approaches ranging from reforms to a re-founding/replacement, a dissolution or an integration into another organization such as the OSCE.

 #### NATO Reforms/Reorientation
 * Increase transparency.